Mount Diablo State Park How to Report a Near-Miss Collision, Road Hazard or Unlawful Activities

 We believe it's time to break this cycle and implement a MDSP Warning Letter Policy similar to the CHP Warning Letter Policy.
 This would provide park rangers with an innovative and effective prevention tool to educate motorists, reduce aggressive driving behavior, near-miss collisions and actual collisions between Bikes vs. Vehicles.

-CHP Warning Letters (simple below) are used throughout the CHP Golden Gate Division and have proven extremely effective, in reducing unsafe driving behavior.
-How to report an unsafe driver to Mount Diablo State Park (MDSP):
+CHP Warning Letters are used throughout the CHP Golden Gate Division and Contra Costa County Sheriff.
+They have proven extremely effective, in reducing unsafe driving behavior.

-2. Tell them you wish to report an unsafe driver, and give them:
+Tell the Park Ranger you wish to report an unsafe driver, and give them:

 - The license plate number

 - A description of the behavior(s) you consider unsafe

 - Include photo or video if you have it

 - As many of the following as possible: vehicle make, model, and driver description